Bhind district: Historical Places of Bhind

+Geography

+Bhind is surrounded by Agra, Etawah, Jalaun and Jhansi districts of Uttar Pradesh state to the north and the east, and the Madhya Pradesh districts of Datia to the south, Gwalior to the southwest, and Morena to the west.
+The geography of the district is characterised by uneven ravines, plain fertile fields and scanty forests.
+The total area of the district is 4459 km2.

+Bhind's soil is drained by the Chambal, Sindh, Kunwari or Kwari, Pahuj and Baisali rivers aided by an extensive canal system.

 Demographics

 According to the 2011 census Bhind District had a population of 1,703,005, roughly equal to the nation of The Gambia or the US state of Nebraska.
 This gives it a ranking of 286th in India (out of a total of 640).

 The district has a population density of 382 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 19.25%.

 Bhind has a sex ratio of 837 females for every 1000 males, and a literacy rate of 64.29%.
 25.42% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 22.01% and 0.36% of the population respectively.

 Hindi is the predominant language, spoken by 99.59% of the population.